Pedrojok01/CoinFlip_2.0/README.md

 You are now set to start your local server.
 Make sure you're still in `COINFLIP 2.0/client` and type:
  `npm start`

+If you like it, a donation is always welcome!
 [![Donate with Bitcoin](https://en.cryptobadges.io/badge/big/37wP5rdaFgtHrEQ44M5Tntyeb9nChd8jC4)](https://en.cryptobadges.io/donate/37wP5rdaFgtHrEQ44M5Tntyeb9nChd8jC4)